jia-xinyu/jia-xinyu.github.io/_projects/8_project.md

     Trajectory tracking in Catersian space.
 </div>

-Simulation in **CoppeliaSim** validates the effectiveness of the algorithm.
+Simulations in **CoppeliaSim** validate the effectiveness of the algorithm.
 Hardware experiments are also conducted for verification.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">